Energy-Control-and-Optimization-Lab/Control-codesign-of-wave-energy-converters/README.md

 Local copy of WEC-Sim can easily be updated using following command​

 >> git pull origin main
+>> GiBash command for version 6 of Wecsim
+Using v6.0 version of WECSIM​

+$ cd C:/Users/um1023/Documents/WEC-Sim​

+$ git fetch --all --tags​

+$ git checkout v6.0

 ### 2. Set Up WEC-Sim